When you think about the people you help, the one’s you are most passionate about helping, and the one’s who are the most lucrative for your business…

 Note, you haven’t gone into an explanation of how you help them.
 That comes later when your prospect has demonstrated interest in who you are, and what you do.

-In my case, any Executive Business Coaches who are at the stage where they looking to gain more exposure to affluent prospects, but don’t have time to go about it, are going to want to know more… that’s where the ‘how you do it’ conversation takes place.
+In my case, any C-Level Executives who are at the stage where they looking to gain more exposure to affluent prospects, but don’t have time to go about it, are going to want to know more… that’s where the ‘how you do it’ conversation takes place.

 How is This Useful for You?